To Rhyme or Not to Rhyme; A Perspective on Writing Poetry

 Granted, there are times when attempting to rhyme takes over the writing process.
 One moment we’re in handcuffs; the next, we're whisked away as the words take on a life of their own.
 Of course, there are the occasional wild rides down a rabbit hole where we land with a thump and ask ourselves, “How on earth did I get here?"
 Actually, this is one of my favorite moments in the writing process.
 I look about this strange land to see what it has to offer; its unique phrasing and words will inevitably find me.

 There are also those intermittent times we are faced with a word that doesn’t rhyme within the structure of our poem.
-This is the puzzle piece that doesn’t fit; the anomalous color that distorts the painting; the sour, out-of-tune key on the piano; the odd dinner plate that destroys an otherwise exquisite and unique table setting.
+This is the puzzle piece that doesn’t fit; the anomalous color that distorts the painting; the sour, out-of-tune key on the piano; the odd dinner plate that destroys an otherwise exquisite table setting.
 Never one for tulip-skipping, Emily Dickinson would often change a word many times to suit her ear in a line of verse that rhymed.
 I should also mention that one rarely sees forced rhyme in any of Robert Frost's poetry.
 In other words, if we are challenged by the trappings of rhyme, we're in excellent company.

 Every poem is a momentary stay against the confusion of the world.”